Kirill19911/Testing/README.md

 `date="2010-01-15"`
 `base="EUR"`

-After running the code, an HTML file `rates.html` with rates appear in the working directory.
+After running the code, an HTML file `rates.html` with rates will appear in the working directory.